 - In May 2007 Kaine was the keynote speaker at the MAS Freedom Foundation’s “Standing for Justice Dinner.”

 - In 2010 Kaine agreed to attend the Dar al-Hijrah Islamic Center’s annual fundraising banquet.

-- In September 2011, Kaine spoke at an event presenting a Lifetime Achievement Award to U.S. Muslim Brotherhood leader Jamal Barzinji, closely associated with the Palestinian Islamic Jihad, Hamas, and the International Institute of Islamic Thought (IIIT).
-According to the Clarion Project: “Barzinji’s organization, IIIT, donated $10,000 in 2011 to the New Dominion PAC, the organization that held the event honoring Barzinji that Kaine spoke at.
-The Barzinji-tied New Dominion PAC donated $43,050 to Kaine’s gubernatorial campaign between 2003 and 2005.”
+- In September 2011, Kaine spoke at an Arab American Institute (AAI) event presenting a Lifetime Achievement Award to U.S. Muslim Brotherhood leader Jamal Barzinji, closely associated with the Palestinian Islamic Jihad, Hamas, and the International Institute of Islamic Thought (IIIT).
+According to the Clarion Project: “Barzinji’s organization, IIIT, donated $10,000 in 2011 to the New Dominion PAC,” the organization that helped sponsor the AAI event honoring Barzinji.
+Moreover, said the Clarion Project: “The Barzinji-tied New Dominion PAC donated $43,050 to Kaine’s gubernatorial campaign between 2003 and 2005.”

 - In 2011, Kaine spoke at a “Candidate Night” dinner hosted by the International Institute of Islamic Thought (IIIT).

 - In 2012 a leaked secret memo detailing the agenda of the newly created National Muslim Democratic Council (NMDC), which exhorts Muslims to vote for Democratic political candidates, specifically identified Kaine as one of the candidates it hoped to help elect.
 The NMDC document was signed by such notables as Basim Elkarra, executive director of CAIR’s Sacramento Valley Chapter, and Linda Sarsour of the Arab American Association of New York.